reagent-project/reagent/README.md

 To create a new Reagent project simply run:

     lein new reagent myproject

+If you wish to only create the assets for ClojureScript without a Clojure backend then do the following instead:

+    lein new reagent-frontend myproject

 This will setup a new Reagent project with some reasonable defaults, see here for more [details](https://github.com/reagent-project/reagent-template).

 To use Reagent in an existing project you add this to your dependencies in `project.clj`: